-- The event must be open to the entire Fletcher community.
+- The event must be advertised to the entire Fletcher community.
 Internal student organization meetings (i.e. meetings involving only some or all members of a student organization) are excluded from funding.
 However, affinity groups MAY hold closed events if their purpose is to serve members of their community.
-(Please see Student Affairs with any questions.) - All student club-sponsored events that take place in the Fletcher School facility are expected to be green events.
-Information on how to make events green is found at this website: http://sustainability.tufts.edu/get-involved/green-guide/green-event-resources/. - If alcohol is served at an event on campus, it must be arranged through Tufts Catering and campus police must be present.
+(Please see Student Affairs with any questions.) - If alcohol is served at an event on campus, it must be arranged through Tufts Catering and campus police must be present.
 Otherwise, alcohol is not allowed at events. - If a video recording is shown at an event such as a movie night or film festival, it must be licensed for public showing.
-Showing a DVD or video that does not have public performance rights at an event hosted by a student club is a violation of copyright law. - Alumni speakers should always be coordinated with Director of the Office of Development and Alumni Relations.
+Showing a DVD or video that does not have public performance rights at an event hosted by a student club is a violation of copyright law. - Alumni speakers should always be coordinated with Director of the Office of Development and Alumni Engagement.